sathomas2/Semantic-Segmentation/README.md

   <img src="readme_images/open.png"/>
 </figure>
  <p></p>
+ NOTE: I have updated my Semantic Segmentation network to produce more accurate results by using ResNet152 as a backbone instead of VGG19, as well as updating my decoder framework, using Google's DeepLabV3 as inspiration.
+To see how this new network works, which outperforms the one in this repository, please visit my Lyft Perception Challenge repo.

 ### Overview
 In this repository, I will use a variation of a Fully Convolutional Neural Network with a Pyramid Pooling Module that is pre-trained on ImageNet to perform Semantic Segmentation on [KITTI Road Dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) [3] and the [Cityscapes Dataset](https://www.cityscapes-dataset.com/) [2].